VirtusLab/scala-cli/website/docs/reference/cli-options.md

 #### `--version`

-The version of generated package
+Set the version of the generated package

 #### `--logo-path`

-Path to application logo in png format, it will be used to generate icon and banner/dialog in msi installer
+Path to application logo in PNG format, it will be used to generate icon and banner/dialog in msi installer

 #### `--launcher-app`

-Set launcher app name which will be linked to PATH
+Set launcher app name, which will be linked to the PATH

 #### `--description`